ThisIzATriumph/circular_Basecamp_old/content/notes/Daily-life-Circularity.md

 ### Reductive simplification

-A numeric score will almost certainly lead to an [appauvrissement] of the concept it aims to score.
+A numeric score will almost certainly lead to an "appauvrissement" of the concept it aims to score.
 While tempting, it is illusory to look for the one single score that will inform about the Sustainability or Circularity of an entity.

 It is indeed tempting because a single score cuts down complexity and empowers us in our decision-making process.
 Yet every score that pretends to assess the "entire circularity or sustainability" of an entity is to be treated doubtfully.
 This for 2 reasons :
 - As seen before, we don't score the circularity or sustainability of an entity but it's compatibility with a Circular or Sustainable system.